nogibjj/yifu-project1/README.md

-# Individual Project #1: Information from IP Address
+# Individual Project #1: IP Geolocator
 - Build a useful command-line tool in data engineering or machine learning engineering.
 - input one ip address, then you will get the informaton of that address